mgilardi/PantheonSiteSync/README.md

 Make PantheonSiteSync/drupal/data/tokens_to_restore_db empty.
 Your usage will populate it with your data.

 ### Root directory
 We are expecting the root directory to be named 'PantheonSiteSync'.
-If you wish to change your scripts' root directory folder name, add the following line to your's and the root user's .profile file:
+If you wish to change your scripts' root directory folder name, you can change every instance of 'PANTHEON_DOWNLOAD_AUTOMATION_SCRIPT_ROOT_DIR' to your desired value, or add the following line to your's and the root user's .profile file:
 ```
 export PANTHEON_DOWNLOAD_AUTOMATION_SCRIPT_ROOT_DIR=<YOUR SCRIPT ROOT FOLDER NAME>
 ```